Peter van Eyck: Early life

+Acting career

 Van Eyck went to Hollywood where he worked as a truck driver.
 He initially found radio work with the help of Billy Wilder, who later gave him small film roles.
 In 1943, he took US citizenship and was drafted into the U.S. Army as a commissioned officer.
 At the end of World War II, he returned to Germany as a control officer for film and remained there until 1948 as director of the film section.
 He completed training at Camp Ritchie and is considered to be one of the Ritchie Boys.
 In 1949, he appeared in his first German film Hallo, Fräulein!

 He gained international recognition with a leading role in the 1953 film Le Salaire de la peur (The Wages of Fear) directed by Henri-Georges Clouzot.
 He went on to appear in episodes of several US TV series including The Adventures of Ellery Queen and Alfred Hitchcock Presents.
 In English-language films he was most often typecast as a Nazi or other unsympathetic type, while in Germany he was a popular leading man in a wider range of films, including several appearances in the Dr. Mabuse thriller series of the 1960s.